bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/staking.md

 Please be noted that each validator will have its own APR/APY, and the staking system will auto compound the rewards.

 The reward is distributed to each validator's BNB pool at 00:00:00 UTC time every day.
-To calculate the APR/APY of a validator, you need to get the total pooled BNB amount and the crrospanding reward amount for the same day.
+To calculate the APR/APY of a validator, the total pooled BNB amount and the crrospanding reward amount for the same day are needed.

 The `StakeHub` contract provides the `getValidatorTotalPooledBNBRecord(address,uint256)(uint256)` and `getValidatorRewardRecord(address,uint256)(uint256)` for the purpose.

-The following code shows how to get the total pooled BNB amount and the crrospanding reward amount for a given time:
+The following code shows shows how to calculate the APY at a given day:

 ```go
 // example code, do not use it in production